 |Azure Data Lake Storage Gen2||Load data into Azure Data Lake Storage Gen2 with Azure Data Factory|

 Sqoop is a tool designed to transfer data between Hadoop and relational databases.
-You can use it to import data from a relational database management system (RDBMS), such as SQL Server, MySQL, or Oracle into the Hadoop distributed file system (HDFS), transform the data in Hadoop with MapReduce or Hive, and then export the data back into an RDBMS.
+Use it to import data from a relational database management system (RDBMS), such as SQL Server, MySQL, or Oracle.
+Then into the Hadoop distributed file system (HDFS).
+Transform the data in Hadoop with MapReduce or Hive, and then export the data back into an RDBMS.